Last Updated on November 6, 2023

 A few years after my husband had his Christmas Exodus, we happened to be returning from a vacation through the Atlanta airport on the day that exodus started.

 There were soldiers and Drill Sergeants everywhere you looked.
-I kept telling my husband he should go chat up the DSs – I again got a look that told me he thought I was crazy.
+I kept jokingly telling my husband he should go chat up the DSs – I again got a look that told me he thought I was crazy.

-It was very late at night, and the DSs were still there making sure all of the soldiers made their flights, so rest assured, he’ll find his way back home to you.
+It was very late at night, and the DSs were still there making sure all the soldiers made their flights, so rest assured, he’ll find his way back home to you.